caddickzac/Who-Won-the-Election-Task/readme.md

 ### Study 3

 Version A & B refer to condition assignment.
 Version A is the condition with both raw and summary data.
 Version B is the condition with raw data only.
+Participants were randomly assigned to only one of the conditions.

 ### Study 4

 Versions A, B, & C refer to condition assignment.
 Version A is the condition with both raw and summary data.
 Version B is the condition with raw data only.
 Version  C is the condition with summary data only.
+Participants were randomly assigned to only one of the conditions.

 ## R Scripts and Stimuli